etiennechlt/Wikipedia/README.md

-# Wikipedia topics
+# Wikipedia trending topic detection

-A Python tools helping to give statistics, clustering and topics labeling on [Wikipedia](https://www.wikipedia.org) pages graphs.
+Python topic detection module for (SparkWiki)[https://github.com/epfl-lts2/sparkwiki].
+The module computes statistics, clustering and assigns topics to clusters of trending [Wikipedia](https://www.wikipedia.org) pages, extracted using the [Anomaly Detection Algorithm](https://github.com/mizvol/anomaly-detection).
+Topic classification model is available [here](https://meta.wikimedia.org/wiki/Research:Language-Agnostic_Topic_Classification).
+The module works with all language editions of Wikipedia.

 ## Features
 * Compute degree, betweeness centrality and modularity for clustering the graph by events
 * Match wikipages with their Qids (unique Wikipedia ID)
 * Match wikipages with their corresponding topics
-* Match wikipages with their pagesviews
+* Match wikipages with their pageviews
 * Save a new corresponding graph with these attributes
-* Give a graphical topics repartition of each cluster
+* Give a graphical topics partition of each cluster

 ## Pre-requisites